Is your child’s Halloween costume both spooktacular and safe?

 - Costume accessories such as swords and wands should be made of soft, flexible material that will bend if fallen on.

 - Never run out onto the street, especially from in between parked cars.

 - Always cross at marked crosswalks and designated intersections.

 - Always look both ways and make eye contact with drivers before crossing the street.

-Show your Membership card at your local BCAA Service Location* to get a free “Slow Down, Kids Playing” sign.
-Available while supplies last and limit one sign per Member per visit.*Signs are not available in Prince George and BCAA Auto Service Centres.
+Show your Membership card at your local BCAA Service Location* or BCAA Auto Service Centre to get a free “Slow Down, Kids Playing” sign.
+Available while supplies last and limit one sign per Member per visit.*Signs are not available in Prince George.